 No. Many owners of Nassau County land live somewhere else now.
 We can handle the process remotely, coordinate title and closing documents, and Florida supports remote online notarization in many situations, which helps many out-of-state sellers close without traveling back to Fernandina Beach.

 Sometimes.
 In coastal or near-coastal parts of Nassau County, we may need to account for flood exposure, access, environmental review, or other diligence items.
-That does not stop us from buying land there, but it can affect timing and pricing.
+That doesn't stop us from buying land there, but it can affect timing and pricing.

 Need a direct review of your Nassau County land?